 Forum for XXI.
 Century has, at the annual opening convention in October 2012, resorted to summoning its negotiation boards (referred to as 'Sections') to address the latest international matters of security, economy, politics and environment.
-Bearing the vision of international cooperation and development, the Sections have been entrusted with a body of conjoint questions crucial in providing long-term stability and progress to all regions of the world.
+Bearing the vision of international cooperation and development, the Sections have been entrusted with a body of conjoint questions crucial in providing long-term stability and progress to all countries and regions of the world and protecting the universal right to development.
 The Economic Section has been mandated with the economy of climate change mitigation and adaptation (ECC) with international trade- and commerce-related aspects, regulatory regimes and the involvement of facilities and institutions pursuant to the United Nations Framework Convention on Climate Change (UNFCCC).